fetchai/agents-aea/docs/erc1155-skills.md

 ### Fund the deployer AEA

-To create some wealth for your deployer AEA for the Ethereum `ropsten` network:
+To create some wealth for your deployer AEA for the Ethereum `ropsten` network.
+Note that this needs to be executed from deployer AEA folder:

 ``` bash
 aea generate-wealth ethereum